Who would have dared to miss our dramatic January bonus quiz? Here it is again:

 Now, lastly, (not that we couldn’t go on and on!), Sulphur!
 Sulphur knows everything!
 (Just ask Sulphur!)
-He knows a lot more than you do, so, don’t waste his time by offering to help because you don’t have half his mental capacity–according to him!
+He knows a lot more than you do, so, don’t waste his time by offering to help him because you don’t have half the IQ he has–according to him!
 Rubrics:

 Mind: self-sufficient, needs no help from others